tq-systems/meta-tq/meta-tq/doc/README.imx.UUU.md

 You need to set your board to Boot Mode for `Serial Downloader` or make sure that no bootstream can be found on the selected boot media and on eventually configured fallback media.
-See your boards Boot DIP Switches section how to configure Boot Mode for `Serial Downloader`.
+See your boards Boot DIP switches section how to configure Boot Mode for `Serial Downloader`.

 Please note, that the builtin scripts of UUU make some assumtions that may or may not fit